michaelnisi/feeder/README.md

 [![Build Status](https://secure.travis-ci.org/michaelnisi/feeder.svg)](http://travis-ci.org/michaelnisi/feeder)

 The **feeder** [Erlang](http://www.erlang.org/) module parses RSS and Atom formatted XML feeds.
 It is a stream based parser that sends its events through a callback interface.
-The parser implements an opinionated (incomplete) data transformation, but should be easy to extend (PRs welcome).
+The parser normalizes the data to [maps](http://www.erlang.org/doc/man/maps.html).
+Its main purpose is to fathom XML stream parsing in Erlang.

 ## Usage